cirosantilli/latex-cheat/readme.md

-latex cheats and information
+Cheats and information on latex.

-compiled output files found at: <http://cirosantilli.t15.org/latex-cheat/>
+Compiled output files found at: <http://cirosantilli.t15.org/latex-cheat/>

+If you are looking for a template, see <https://github.com/cirosantilli/latex-template>.
+It was used to make this repo.

-this contains submodules, so clone with the recursive flags:
+This contains submodules, so clone with the recursive flags:

     git clone --recursive https://github.com/cirosantilli/latex-cheat